Abarim Publications' online Biblical Greek Dictionary

 The nuance of our noun is demonstrated in Ephesians 1:9, where Paul uses it in combination with ισχυς (ischus), meaning strength-having, when he speaks of greatness in accordance with the κατος (kratos) of God's ισχυς (ischus).
 Here at Abarim Publications we surmise that in this case, κατος (kratos) relates to believers' mastery of God's strength-having, not God's mastery of His own strength-having, as most modern translations appear to maintain.
 In other words: God empowers those who know Him, and He empowers them with His strength.
 That means that they "master" His strength, like one masters a skill.

 Paul uses the same words in Ephesians 6:10, where he exhorts his audience to be empowered in the Lord and in the "mastery" of His strength-having.
-In Colossians 1:11 he speaks of the "mastery" of God's δοξα (doxa, literally meaning: thoughts or opinions — in other words: humans may adopt God's thought patterns, and that gives them tremendous power).
+In Colossians 1:11 he speaks of the "mastery" of God's δοξα (doxa, literally meaning: imagination or image-forming — in other words: humans may adopt God's thought patterns, and that gives them a tremendous range of abilities).
 Peter reverses these same terms in 1 Peter 4:11, as does John in Revelation 1:6 and 5:13, and Jude incorporates them both in his magnificent Jude 1:25.
 In 1 Timothy 6:16 Paul couples our noun with the word for "honor", which flows from us to Him, suggesting that κατος (kratos) goes from Him to us.

 A similar mode of agency occurs in Hebrews 2:14, where the devil has assumed the κατος (kratos) of death.
 Mary uses our noun κατος (kratos) to describe what the Lord did with His right arm (Luke 1:51).